To prevent harm to others, everyone should provide caution and care. In gross negligence, there is a disregard for other’s safety.

 Damages You Can Recover

 The damages you can pursue in an injury case are still based on the injuries you incurred, their severity, and their consequences on your life.
-The following types of damages are possible in a claim for negligence:
+The following types of damages are possible in a negligence claim:

 - Economic damages, including medical expenses, missed wages, company losses, etc.